kallazz/MakeWiz/README.md

 Usage: makewiz [OPTIONS] [COMMAND]

 Commands:
-  set-compiler    Set the default compiler name set-executable  Set the default executable name default         Show default values help            Print this message or the help of the given subcommand(s)
+  java            Generate a Java Makefile set-compiler    Set the default C/C++ compiler name set-executable  Set the default C/C++ executable name default         Show default values help            Print this message or the help of the given subcommand(s)

 Options:
-  -c, --compiler <COMPILER_NAME>      Set the compiler name for this Makefile -e, --executable <EXECUTABLE_NAME>  Set the executable name for this Makefile -m, --math                          Add the math library(-lm) to this Makefile -t, --thread                        Add the thread library(-lpthread) to this Makefile -r, --crypto                        Add the crypto library(-lcrypto) to this Makefile
+  -c, --compiler <COMPILER_NAME>      Set the C/C++ compiler name for this Makefile -e, --executable <EXECUTABLE_NAME>  Set the C/C++ executable name for this Makefile -m, --math                          Add the math library(-lm) to this Makefile -t, --thread                        Add the thread library(-lpthread) to this Makefile -r, --crypto                        Add the crypto library(-lcrypto) to this Makefile